 Our GitHub repository groups examples according to driver and whether they are 32-bit or 64-bit examples.
 All drivers listed there have 32-bit examples and some 64-bit examples have been added (see also point 9).

 - The dynamic link library (dll) files installed by the PicoSDK (32- or 64-bit), including the psXXXXWrap.dll files for PicoScope streaming data collection examples

 The picoipp.dll file will also be required for oscilloscopes (with the exception of the PicoScope models using the ps2000 and ps3000 drivers).

 On 64-bit operating systems you can install both the 32- and 64-bit versions of the SDK using the installers.
-Both will be create entries for the location of the driver files in the Windows PATH Environment Variable, avoiding the need to copy dll files elsewhere unless it is necessary.
+Both will create entries for the location of the driver files in the Windows PATH Environment Variable, avoiding the need to copy dll files elsewhere unless it is necessary.

 - The PicoScopeXXXX.llb library file which contains reusable components

 - The example vi file that you wish to use

 There may be some information contained in the sub-vi’s or the example vi files.
 Please also consult the Programmer’s Guide for your product as this contains information on the API function calls and the sequence of how to call them to collect data.